-With a very settled and sleepy baby, I can finish a session in just over an hour.
+With a very settled and sleepy baby, I can finish a 10 image session in just thirty minutes.
 The rest of the time is for you to feel relaxed and know you have as much time as you need to feed and cuddle your little one.

 Can I bring siblings?